-Heatin ng and hot water
+Heating and hot water

-Repair Category 1
+Repair category 2

+Notes well as an older sight gauge present,

-Notes We understand the heating and hot water system have been regularly serviced and that service records can be made available.
-We assume the heating and hot water appliances have been installed line with the manufacturer's guidelines.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

-Repair Category 1
+Repair category 1

 Notes No significant defects noted.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the comments above for detailed information.
+You should refer to the previous comments for detailed information.

-Structural movement 1 Repair Categories
+Structural movement 1

-Dampness, rot and infestation 2
+Dampness, rot and infestation 1

-Chimney stacks N/A Category 3
+Chimney stacks 2

-Roofing including roof space 2 Urgent repairs or replacement are needed now.
-Failure to deal with
+Roofing including roof space 1

-Rainwater fittings 1 them may cause problems to othe
+Rainwater fittings 1

-Main walls 1 parts of the property or cause a safety hazard.
-Estimates for repair
+Main walls 1

-Windows, external doors and joinery 1 or replacements are needed now.
+Windows, external doors and joinery 1

-External decorations 1
+External decorations -

-Conservatories/porches N/A
+Conservatories/porches -

-Communal areas N/A
+Communal areas -

-Garages and permanent outbuildings 1
+Garages and permanent outbuildings -

-Outside areas and boundaries 1 Category 2
+Outside areas and boundaries 1

-Ceilings 1 Repairs or replacement requiring future attention, but estimates are
+Ceilings 1

-Internal walls 1 still advised.
+Internal walls 1

-Eloors including sub-floors 1
+Floors including sub-floors 1

 Internal joinery and kitchen fittings 1

 Chimney breasts and fireplaces 1

-Distance Internal decorations 1
+Internal decorations 1

-Cellars N/A
+Cellars -

 Electricity 1

-👩 Gas N/A Category 1
+Gas -

-💼 Water, plumbing and bathroom fittings 1 No immediate action or repair is needed.
+Water, plumbing and bathroom fittings 1

-Meating and hot water 1
+Heating and hot water 2

 Drainage 1